 Mark Paterson is a Fellow of the Pacific Energy Institute.
-He is also Managing Director, Australia Pacific and Lead Systems Architect at Strategen Consulting.
+He is also Managing Director and Lead Systems Architect at Energy Catalyst.
+Informed by the key lessons derived from the successful navigation of sectoral disruptions, Energy Catalyst's unique approach brings together strategic futures, systems thinking, multi-stakeholder engagement and transition design.